jefferythomas/JLTEventBus/README.md

 ##Events

 Events are classes or protocols.
-Unlike `NSNotification` where the notification is identified as a string, events are identified by there type.
+Unlike `NSNotification` where the notification is identified as a string, events are identified by their type.

     @interface UserDidChange : NSObject
     @property (nonatomic) User *currentUser;